image of Person pushing shopping cart in grocery store focusing on hands and cart.

 “In the U.S. supermarket market, strong national leaders coexist with a long tail of regional players,” Samoylov said.

 “Walmart is the clear leader on awareness, but the data shows that scale is not the only way to win loyalty.
-H-E-B and WinCo Foods prove that a sharp focus on value, trust, and quality can generate disproportionate brand equity even from a much smaller awareness base.”
+H-E-B and WinCo Foods prove that a sharp focus on value, trust and quality can generate disproportionate brand equity even from a much smaller awareness base.”

 Methodology and access

-The findings are based on a syndicated study of 1,427 U.S. adult consumers, with 1,089 qualifying respondents confirming that they had purchased groceries or items from a supermarket chain in the past 30 days.
+The findings are based on a syndicated study of 1,427 U.S. adult consumers, with 1,089 qualifying respondents confirming they had purchased groceries or items from a supermarket chain in the past 30 days.

 Participants were recruited through Conjointly’s panel network and compensated for their time, with the sample weighted to national demographics to ensure findings are market-representative.